Noor Sethi

 Agricultural and Resource Economics | UC Berkeley

-I am a PhD candidate in Agricultural and Resource Economics (ARE) at UC Berkeley.
-My primary fields of interest are development, public finance, and political economics.
+I am a PhD candidate in Agricultural and Resource Economics at UC Berkeley, completing my degree in spring 2026 and seeking research and policy positions.

 Prior to joining the UC Berkeley community, I studied economics and mathematics at Smith College, and I worked as a research analyst at Innovations for Poverty Action.